 Epping Forest District Council is keen to support local businesses.
 We have been working in conjunction with Essex County Council under the "Safer, Greener, Healthier" initiative to improve the customer experience in high streets, enlarging pedestrianised areas which in turn improves air quality.
 Safer Places is the Council's project for recovery and rebuilding of businesses.
-Securing a pavement licence will help encourage and attract more customers, whilst maintaining social distancing measures and continuing to operate the business safely.
+Securing a pavement licence will help encourage and attract more customers, provide much needed income for businesses and protect as many hospitality jobs as possible, particularly during times of increasing living costs.

-It is important to balance the needs of the business with the right to peaceful enjoyment of neighbouring residents, and licences will be conditioned to ensure that problems with noise, litter and anti-social behaviour will be successfully managed.
+It is however, important to balance the needs of the business with the right to peaceful enjoyment of neighbouring residents, and licences will be conditioned to ensure that problems with noise, litter and anti-social behaviour will be successfully managed.